 The TO/WITH/BY approach

-- Reading and Writing TO students consists of read-alouds and writing think-alouds.
+- Start with reading and writing TO students consists of read-alouds and writing think-alouds.

-- Reading and Writing WITH students consists of big book shared reading, the language experience approach, choral reading and reading theater, interactive reading, guided reading and class book reading.
+- Continue with reading and writing WITH students consists of big book shared reading, the language experience approach, choral reading and reading theater, interactive reading, guided reading and class book reading.

-- Reading and Writing BY students consists of independent reading and writing with activities such as literacy centers, literature circles and research projects.
+- Finish with reading and writing BY students consists of independent reading and writing with activities such as literacy centers, literature circles and research projects.

 EFL teachers should use a balanced approach when it comes to developing literacy skills in their classrooms.
-Reading and writing are complementary skills, and they need to be developed simultaneously.
-Even though the literacy skills from the native language can often be transferred to the foreign language, the development of these skills needs to be supported by a teacher, in a language-rich environment, with many meaningful and engaging activities.
+For example, reading and writing are complementary skills, and they need to be developed simultaneously.
+In addition, even though the literacy skills from the native language can often be transferred to the foreign language, the development of these skills needs to be supported by a teacher, in a language-rich environment, with many meaningful and engaging activities.

 Explore this article below about teaching speaking and listening to young learners.